 I thought I’d jump start this blog with a brief introduction of our 2 campuses’ emergency centers.
 Each year, the Texas Children’s Hospital Medical Center and West Campus Emergency Centers (ECs) collectively treat more than 120,000 patients!
-Both campuses offer emergency services 24 hours a day, 7 days a week — and are staffed by full-time, board-certified pediatric emergency medicine physicians, pediatricians, advanced practice providers (EC-trained nurse practitioners and physician assistants), and pediatric nurses, along with ancillary services such as respiratory therapists, child life specialists, social workers and Spanish translators.
+Both campuses offer emergency services 24 hours a day, 7 days a week — and are staffed by full-time, board-certified pediatric emergency medicine physicians, pediatricians, advanced practice providers (EC-trained nurse practitioners and PA’s), and pediatric nurses, along with ancillary services such as respiratory therapists, child life specialists, social workers and Spanish translators.

 Although both Texas Children’s ECs are staffed by the same physicians and advanced practice providers (we commute and work in both locations!) and offer similar pediatric care and treatment, there are a few differences between the 2 campuses: